rolandtoth/Blog/input/removing-hardcoded-languages-from-frontend/index.md

 ---json
 {
     "title": "Removing Hardcoded Languages from Frontend",
-    "excerpt": "I always had the list of available languages on the frontend and translations came from the backend.
-After all it seemed to be an unnecessary complication, the list of languages could also come from backend.", "date": "2022-06-11",
+    "excerpt": "I always had the list of available languages on the frontend which was an unnecessary complication, they can also come from backend.", "date": "2022-06-11",
     "tags": [
         "angular"